MicrosoftDocs/Devices-docs/surface/contact-surface-business-education-support.md

 Run the [Surface Diagnostic Toolkit for Business](surface-diagnostic-toolkit-business.md) (SDT).
 The SDT enables IT administrators to quickly investigate, troubleshoot, and resolve hardware, software, and firmware issues with Surface devices.

-If you're still having a problem after reviewing the top solutions and running the toolkit, use the tabs below to select a support option.
+If you're still having a problem after reviewing the top solutions and running the toolkit, use the tabs on this page to select a support option.

 ## [Online support](#tab/online)

-Depending on your company's active product subscription(s) and/or paid Support offers, convenient solutions are available to manage your Surface device support requests individually and in bulk.
-Please follow the link that best fits your company's profile.
+Depending on your company's active product subscriptions and/or paid Support offers, convenient solutions are available to manage your Surface device support requests individually and in bulk.
+Follow the link that best fits your company's profile.

 ### You manage your devices with Intune